mead-ml/mead-baseline/docs/mead.md

 ### Adding new models

-Adding new models in mead is easy: put a directory under `addons/` and add 1. model architecture, 2. trainer (if necessary) 3. data reader (if necessary).
+Adding new models in mead is easy: under `addons/` add 1. model architecture, 2. trainer (if necessary) 3. data reader (if necessary).
 The model files should start with `task_`, eg, if you are adding a `tagger` model, it should be called `tagger_xxx.py`.
 Similarly, the reader files should start with `reader_`.
 In the configuration file, change the `model_type` and/or `reader_type` to `xxx` from `default`.
 Add this directory to your `PYTHONPATH` and run the code as before i.e., `python trainer.py --task tagger --config config/xxx.json` and `baseline` will pick up the new model automatically.

 ### Support for features